With so many synthetic products in our homes, isn’t it time to go natural?

 - Is relatively water resistant – so therefore dishwasher safe

-- Fats and oils do not congeal to it – unalike the green nylon scourer
+- Fats and oils do not congeal to it – unalike a nylon scourer

 - Is long lasting – used every day a Kitchen Scrubber will last 3-4 months

 Is a species of cactus Agrave Sisalana, although originally from Mexico this species has been successfully grown in many parts of the world.
 In Tanzania and Kenya it has become an important sustainable crop as it can be grown throughout the year, even on marginal land and in semi-arid areas, and does not require fertilizers and pesticides making it ideal for poorer areas where agriculture is the mainstay of the economy.